Hardvan/DTL-Project/README.md

 5. Create a Pull Request from your forked repository (Click on the `New Pull Request` button located at the top of your repo)

 6. Wait for your PR review and merge approval!

+## Project Structure

+Here's a brief overview of the main project files and directories:

+- `app.py`: Contains the Flask application code for the DTL Project, including routes for different sections of the website and the chatbot functionality.

+- `PostHandler.py`: A module responsible for handling posts and formatting data for display on the website.

+- `templates`: This directory contains HTML templates for different pages of the website, such as the dashboard and chatbot pages.